johanfrykebrant/delta-sharing/README.md

 - An Azure Deta Lake Storage V2 with a container that holds one or more folders with data stored in delta table format.

-# Installation & set-up uf docker container
+# Installation & set-up of docker container

 - Install docker desktop (Requires WSL2(Windows Subsystem for Linux) to start up properly, but will be disabled later)